 Adopted by Gothenburg City Council in 2012, Vision RiverCity has since played a leading role in the development of the city centre.
 The vision is based on two years’ extensive dialogue and brainstorming involving local residents and representative of municipal administrations, companies, industry and academia.

 The vision’s three strategies – Connect the city, Embrace the water and Reinforce the centre – envisage an inclusive, green and dynamic Gothenburg where the city centre extends across the river, people come closer to the water and development boosts the entire region.

-Here are the seven districts identified to realise the RiverCity vision, transforming Gothenburg into a sustainable city – open to the world.
+Here are the seven districts forming the RiverCity vision.
+These will transform Gothenburg into a sustainable city – open to the world.

 Backaplan 2010–2035: Backaplan will be transformed from a retail park with large concrete expanses into a green, dense, vibrant urban environment, with the area playing a vital role in uniting the city across the river.

 Central Station area 2016–2035: Development of the Central Station area involves creation of a dense inner-city environment including 2,000 residences, 16,000 new jobs, green spaces, cultural attractions and vibrant street life.

 Frihamnen 2017–2040: Frihamnen will be developed into a dense inner-city district forming part of Gothenburg city centre.
 Development of a wide range of housing, businesses and a new park is planned, with the area set to be home to around 15,000 people, with the same number working.